gfannes/molybdenum/README.md

   * Output all input when output is redirected
 * Support for non-UTF8 filename and content
 * Crude detection of binary files
+* Flexible specification of search root and pattern
+  * Allow search root(s) on top of pattern
+  * Allow dashed options after the search root and pattern
+* Improved xargs integration
+  * Support searching a single file when specified as root
+  * Support for overriding the auto-detected stdin-redirection/tty-console detection
+* Support for multiple search roots

 ## Future Features

 Following features might be added sooner or later:

+* Support for filtering against `.gitignore` files
+* Support for file type sets
+* Allow zero-argument options to be merged: `mo -ws test`
+* Allow input separator to be set explicitly.
+Now, this is hardcoded `0x0a`.
 * Improved performance
   * `mo` is currently single-threaded.
 To achieve [ripgrep](https://github.com/BurntSushi/ripgrep)-like performance, all CPU's are probably required.
   * When `-l` is used to only output filenames, `mo` can stop searching after the first match.